narc-kany/SARS-Genome/README.md

 ### Contact

 Thank you for contributing to the SARS-Genome ML Project!
-Your efforts will help us better understand and combat SARS viruses.
+Your efforts will help us better understand and combat the SARS viruses.